Attention Misses Visual Risk: Risk-Adaptive Steering for Multimodal Safety Alignment: Approach

-At this stage, we steers model activations adaptively toward refusal behavior based on the risk evaluated in Stage 2.
-The novelty of our approach lies in its \emph{adaptive} design, applying minimal intervention to benign queries while enforcing refusals to malicious queries.
+We now steer model activations adaptively toward refusal behavior based on the risk evaluated in Stage 2.
+Unlike prior steering-based defenses that use a fixed steering magnitude tuned via hyperparameter search \cite{autosteer, astra}, \method \emph{adapts} the intervention magnitude per query using the estimated risk score $r(S_i)$.
+This design applies negligible intervention to benign inputs while enforcing refusals for high-risk queries adaptively, thereby eliminating the need to tune an optimal steering magnitude for each model.

-\textbf{Refusal vector computation.} Following \cite{arditi2024refusal}, we employ activation steering along \emph{refusal vectors}, but redefine them for a more targeted and effective refusal behavior.
-Rather than using the difference between mean activations of safe and unsafe queries, we use the vectors from each input query activation to the \emph{unsafe prototype} (see Tab.~\ref{tab:refusal_vector} in Appendix~\ref{appendix:refusal_direction} for comparison on refusal behavior).
-Specifically, the refusal vector $\mathbf{v}^{n}$ at the last layer is computed as:

-where $n$ denotes the position of the output token and $i$ denotes the input query.
+\paragraph{\textbf{Refusal vector computation.}} Following \cite{arditi2024refusal}, we employ activation steering along \emph{refusal vectors}, but redefine them for a more targeted and effective refusal behavior.
+Rather than using the difference between mean activations of safe and unsafe queries, we use the vector from each input query activation to the \emph{unsafe prototype} (see Supplementary Sec.~8 for comparison).
+Specifically, the refusal vector $\mathbf{v}^{n}_i$ for input query $i$ at the last layer is computed as: where $n$ denotes the position of the output token and $i$ denotes the input query.
 This directional vector encodes the adjustment required to steer activations toward refusals and away from generating harmful responses.

-\textbf{Risk-adaptive activation steering.} We scale the refusal vector by the risk score $r(S_i)$ to ensure that the intervention strength is proportional to the risk estimated with EWRE (Stage 2).
-That is, for the last layer activation of the original query $\mathbf{x}^{n}_i$, we compute the steered activation $\tilde{\mathbf{x}}^{n}_i$ as:

-For computational efficiency, we apply activation steering to the last layer and to the first $N$ response tokens, matching those used for risk evaluation.
+\paragraph{\textbf{Activation steering.}} We scale the refusal vector by the risk score $r(S_i)$ to ensure that the intervention strength is proportional to the risk estimated with EWRE.
+That is, for the activation of the input query $h^{n}_i$, we compute the steered activation $\tilde{h}^{n}_i$ as: For computational efficiency, we apply activation steering to the last layer and to the first $N$ response tokens, matching those used for risk evaluation.
 This formulation ensures that benign queries ($r(S_i) \approx 0$) receive negligible steering, preserving their original representations to maintain helpful responses.
 Unsafe queries ($r(S_i) \approx 1$) receive maximal steering, guiding the model toward appropriate refusals.
-For ambiguous queries ($0 < r(S_i) < 1$), the intervention strength is scaled adaptively according to their similarity to unsafe patterns (see Appendix~\ref{appendix:qualitative_results} for qualitative results).
+For ambiguous queries ($0 < r(S_i) < 1$), the intervention magnitude is adaptively scaled according to their similarity to unsafe patterns.
+See Supplementary Sec.~8 for experiments on steering intermediate layer activations.